Leadership review: Provincial politics

 Provincial political parties also use leadership reviews.
 The 2006 Manitoba Progressive Conservative leadership election was called by party leader Stuart Murray after he received only 55% support in a leadership review.

-In 2006, Alberta Progressive Conservative Premier Ralph Klein agreed to step down as party leader that year after he received the endorsement of only 55% of delegates in a leadership review.
+In March 2006, Alberta Progressive Conservative Premier Ralph Klein received the endorsement of only 55% of delegates in a leadership review, leading to his resignation.
+His two successors, Ed Stelmach and Alison Redford, also faced contentious leadership reviews (in 2009 and 2013, respectively), but both received 77% support and were able to stay on.